HomeDev GuideAPI Reference

 Describes the stages of website development and deployment, and things to consider when planning the implementation of your solution.

-Optimizely Content Management System (CMS) is a scalable platform that you can deploy in many ways: on a single server, virtual machines, web farm network clusters, in a cloud-based or locally hosted environment.
+Optimizely Content Management System (CMS) is a scalable platform that you can deploy in many ways: on a single server, virtual machines, web farm network clusters, or in a cloud-based or locally hosted environment.

 Plan and prepare